alannapasco/OsmoCaseStudy/README.md

 2. Two formulas with different names (or same names) but the **same formula** are not allowed -- the second submission will face a Conflict error.

 ## Design Decisions
+**Atomicity and Rollback Strategy**
+In the event of a network drop or other error anywhere in the process of adding a formula, we must clean up every single container that holds information for this process.
+The rollback strategy includes retries with exponential backoff so that it waits slightly longer with each retry.
+That is because as we go through more retries, it becomes more clear that the issue may be more serious/need more time.
+The rollback strategy steps are:
+    - remove formula from storage/db
+    - remove formula queue + downstream all three containers used within the queue to track info
+    - define # of retries (default 3)
+    - exponential backoff: define delay that grows with every retry (base delay is 1 second)
+    - retry all steps from the beginning for the number of retries until a sure failure is detected - then fail

+**Error during rollback?** - What happens if you:
+  1. Add item to db
+  2. Error arises
+  3. Start rollback
+  4. Another error (network drop) interrupts the rollback and data is not cleaned up?

+  ...I believe the rollback strategy in prod should consider this and perhaps implement what I believe is a dead letter queue, or basically a queue to track things to clean up by an additional async process, when network has resumed.

+### Further design decisions not specifically requested but took note of:
 1. **Float vs Decimal to represent `Concentration`**: Performing arithmatic on floating-point numbers is known to create unexpected results.
 There may come a time that this API will support modifying existing formulas by adding/subtracting to/from an element's concentration.
 E.g. "Add 0.1 to Jasmine".
 In the real world, I would ask a chemist/scientist how to handle this -- because truly I don't know if it makes sense to add/subtract from a concentration within a formula.
 But I chose the more precise representation.
 Float is better for representing numbers that are expected to be approximate, but we want precision.
 2. **OOP vs Functional Programming**: As a Java developer I'm more comfortable with OOP, so you may notice this code base is structured a lot like a Java project, just in Python.
 3. **Flask vs Django vs FastAPI**: While chosing a framework, my priorities were: